LeonCycleDev/docker-local-nginx/README.md

 curl -s https://raw.githubusercontent.com/LeonCycleDev/docker-local-nginx/master/lib/onelinesetup | bash -s -- leoncycle.local 2.3.6
 ```

-The `magento.test` above defines the hostname to use, and the `2.4.2` defines the Magento version to install.
+The `leoncycle.local` above defines the hostname to use, and the `2.3.6` defines the Magento version to install.
 Note that since we need a write to `/etc/hosts` for DNS resolution, you will be prompted for your system password during setup.

-After the one-liner above completes running, you should be able to access your site at `https://magento.test`.
+After the one-liner above completes running, you should be able to access your site at `https://leoncycle.local`.

 #### Install sample data